siraat-ai-academy/ironwall-az500-labs/🧪 01-resource-locks/🔐 00-azure-resource-locks-vm.md

-# 🛡️ Create a Virtual Machine & Add Azure Resource Locks
+# 🛡️ Create an Azure Virtual Machine and Protect It with Resource Locks

-This lab demonstrates how to create an Azure Virtual Machine and protect it from accidental deletion or modification using Azure Resource Locks.
+This lab demonstrates how to create an Azure Virtual Machine and secure it using **Azure Resource Locks** to prevent accidental deletion or modification.
-The steps follow a clean, practical approach suitable for beginners and certification preparation (AZ-500 / Security fundamentals).
+This is a core skill for Azure security, governance, and AZ-500 exam preparation.

 ---